Seteco/Somorrostro/Home.md

 ## Demo Sites

-A live demo of netdata is available at:
+Live demo installations of netdata are available at:

 Location |  netdata demo URL | VM Donated by :-------:|:-----:|:-----------